Hill Country State Natural Area

 Tucked away in the rugged terrain southwest of Bandera is Hill Country State Natural Area, an undeveloped and secluded retreat.
 Approximately 40 miles of multiuse trails wind up grassy valleys, cross spring-fed streams, and climb steep limestone hills.
 Equestrians, hikers and mountain bikers can enjoy exploring the trails.
 Campsites for primitive and back country camping are available to equestrian and non-equestrian campers.
 There is also a Group Lodge with a kitchen.

 Swimming and fishing are not available at this time due to extremely low water levels.
-Please contact the park for the latest conditions.
+Fire danger conditions can change rapidly and a burn ban can be enacted with little advanced notice.
+Please contact the park for current conditions prior to your arrival.

 Recreational activity centers around 40 miles of designated, multiuse trails.
 The park offers a back country setting for activities such as primitive camping, backpacking, mountain biking, hiking,, and nature viewing.

 This park is located 12 miles southwest of the town of Bandera on FM 1077, 52 miles northwest of San Antonio.
 Formerly the Bar-O Ranch, this 5,400-acre site provides a back country setting.
 Visitors may bring their own horses (must have current Coggins.)
 The park offers 40 miles of designated, multi-use trails open to backpacking, primitive camping, horseback riding, and mountain bicycling.
 The terrain ranges from flat, broad, creek bottoms to steep, rocky canyons up to 2,000 feet in elevation.
 Well water is available for horses but visitors should bring their own drinking water.
 Hitching posts are provided, and parking is allowed around the perimeter of the designated equestrian area.
 The park does not provide horses.